RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

  No, partitioning or formatting is not needed at all.
 RetroDECK (differently from AmberELEC, Batocera and others) comes as a flatpak.
 Just install it as any other application and launch it from your desktop and/or Steam library.

 <br>

+### Where is RetroDECK installed?

+There are two primary folders:

+`~/retrodeck`

+- The location of this folder is where you set it during installation.
+- This cointains all of the userdata that the users put into RetroDECK like: ROMs, Mods, Texturepacks, Downloaded Content, Themes etc.
+- The folder is not deleted during a uninstallation of RetroDECK and must be manually deleted, as all the users valuble files are there.

+`~/.var/app/net.retrodeck.retrodeck/`

+- This is the main flatpak folder, under the hidden `./var/app/` folder you need to show hidden folders and files to see it.
+- This cointains all of the emulators, emulationstation and other settings that make RetroDECK work.
+- During uninstallation this folder is removed.

 ### Can I move the ROMs folder to another place?
  Yes, you can do so inside the configurator and the `Move RetroDECK` option.